MeetMyRoute/T3A2-FullStackApp-PartB-Documentation/README.md

 So that I can discuss travel routes, find a travel buddy, and get recommendations for affordable places to stay.
 ```

-**Acceptance Criteria**:
+* Acceptance Criteria:
-- Users should be able to send files (documents, images, etc.) and view earlier chats.
+  * Users should be able to send files (documents, images, etc.) and view earlier chats.
-- Users should be able to send direct messages through the platform, opening in a separate window for a cleaner interface.
+  * Users should be able to send direct messages through the platform, opening in a separate window for a cleaner interface.
-- Notifications should be sent to users when they receive messages.
+  * Notifications should be sent to users when they receive messages.

-## User Story 4: Itinerary Management
+#### User Story 4: Itinerary Management

 ```md
 As Jessica,